NVL-Lab/NVL-Lab.github.io/_members/nuria_vendrell_llopis.md

   orcid: 0000-0002-8618-4247
 ---

-She's crazy like a fool
+She's crazy like a fool!
-What about it Daddy Cool
+What about it Daddy Cool!